What is the difference between acute and chronic pain?

 Some of the more common are:

--Anti-inflammatory drugs to alleviate pain by reducing swelling and irritation.
+-Anti-inflammatory drugs to alleviate pain by reducing swelling and inflammation.

--Adjuvant pain medications, including: antidepressants, anticonvulsants and muscle relaxers.
+-Adjuvant pain medications, including: antidepressants, anticonvulsants and muscle relaxants.

-Opiates or “pain killers” used to treat acute pain or cancer-related pain, and often prescribed for chronic pain.
+-Opiates or “pain killers” used to treat acute pain or cancer-related pain, and often prescribed for chronic pain when more conservative therapies have not provided enough pain relief.

 There are alternative delivery methods for medications.
 Common methods used at the office are oral medications, topical creams, sublingual medicines, nasal sprays, injections and patches.